The Best Neighborhoods for Christmas Lights in Memphis

 – Twinkle Town Road in Whitehaven, neighborhood off Winchester and Elvis Presley near Graceland.

 – In the past, there were two houses with outstanding light displays (including one synced to a radio station) on Durbin Ave. near Bartlett Road.

 – Daybreak Drive and Venson Drive houses in Bartlett, TN

-– The website Mid-South lights has a bunch of homes listed from all over town.
+– The Facebook page “901 Christmas Lights” has an extensive list of homes and addresses from all over town.

 – These aren’t residential, but the business owners in Cooper-Young and in the Downtown Core always have great window displays.
 Be sure to stop by Flashback at East Parkway and Central, too.